 Today, we have systems that allow a doctor to review the patient's medical record before prescribing a new drug.
 A bioinformatic scientist can query genome data to find the genetic basis of disease.
 A baseball scout looking at player statistics can assess the value of a player.

 All these decisions can be successfully arrived at by collecting data, organizing it and then studying it to find patterns and meaning.
 This data has to be stored in a way that lends itself to studying.
 In other words, we need to structure it.

 This is a video by Hans Rosling.
 By collecting data about 200 countries over 200 years, he provides a perspective on human progress.

 Suppose we need to store the name and email of reviewers of a popular website.
-The simplest approach is to open a spreadsheet, maybe in Google Docs, and enter a few names.
+The simplest approach is to open a spreadsheet, maybe in Google Docs or Microsoft Excel, and enter a few names.

 Now that we have a spreadsheet, we decide to add a header identifying the columns and an id for each user.
 So our worksheet looks like